JimmyKenMerchant/RaspberryPi/README.md

 * `arm32_stopwatch_start` and `arm32_stopwatch_end`: Storing Each Value per Core

-* `dma32_datacopy`: Used ldrex and strex, which need several conditions to be utilized, e.g., cached, shareable, etc.
+* `dma32_datacopy`: Used ldrex and strex (for a semaphore), which need several conditions to be utilized, e.g., shareable, etc.

+* `heap32_malloc`: Used ldrex and strex (for a mutex), which need several conditions to be utilized, e.g., shareable, etc.

+* `heap32_malloc_noncache`: Used ldrex and strex (for a mutex), which need several conditions to be utilized, e.g., shareable, etc.

 * Caution: So far, I haven't tested these functions in the multi-core environment yet.